andylamp/stanford_fin_auto/03 - CFG and PA/01-CFG-Quiz.md

  3. `A` → `b`
  4. `B` → `b`

+ We can easily see from the tree above that all options that have a derivation cannot be a production of `G`, as `S` definitely does not translate to `CB`, `A` does not produce `b` in any leaf node, and finally `B` never produced just `b` as is seem from the tree.
+Thus the correct answer in this instance is **option 2**.

 # Question 4

 Below we have eight simple grammars, each of which generates an infinite language of strings.
 These strings tend to